HernandezA1007/INF654-Final-Project/README.md

-# INF654-Final-Project
+# INF654-Final-Project - Movie Log Watchlist

 This project is to develop a Progressive Web Application that incorporates key PWA features that we learned.
 Including a manifest file, service worker, offline capabilities, data storage, and integration with Firebase for database operations and user authentication.
 I continuted the prototype developed in Assignment 3 that was implemented using CSS, HTML, and Materialize CSS framework.
+The web application is designed to serve as a pesronal movie collection manager, where users can catalog and manager their movie library/collection.

-The web application is designed to catalog and manage a collection of movies like a watch list.
+catalog and manage a collection of movies like a watch list.
 Users can enter movie/show entries...

 ## Features